For Individuals T&C, click here

 For any Cardholder data transmitted to us we will maintain all applicable PCI DSS requirements to the extent that we possess or otherwise store, process, or transmit cardholder data on your behalf, or to the extent that we could impact the security of our customer’s cardholder data environment.

-If your Checkbook Account is terminated for any reason or no reason, you agree: (a) to continue to be bound by this Agreement, (b) to immediately stop using the Service and to remove all logos from your website and wherever else they are displayed, (c) that the license provided under this Agreement shall end, (d) that we reserve the right (but have no obligation) to delete all of your information and Account data stored on our servers, and (e) that Checkbook shall not be liable to you or any third party for termination of access to the Service, deletion of your information or Account data, or export of your information or Account data.
+If your Checkbook Account is terminated for any reason or no reason, you agree: (a) to continue to be bound by this Agreement, (b) to immediately stop using the Service and to remove all logos from your website and wherever else they are displayed, (c) that the license provided under this Agreement shall end, (d) that we reserve the right (but have no obligation) to delete all of your information and Account data stored on our servers, subject to Exhibit C, and (e) that Checkbook shall not be liable to you or any third party for termination of access to the Service, deletion of your information or Account data, or export of your information or Account data.

-You may terminate this Agreement per the terms of Pricing Agreement you have signed with Checkbook.
+You may terminate this Agreement per the terms of the Pricing Agreement you have signed with Checkbook.
 If you haven’t signed any Pricing Agreement in addition to these Terms and Conditions you may terminate this agreement anytime provided you pay all outstanding bills, dues, charges whether they are per transaction or subscription based..
-When you close your Checkbook Account, any pending transactions will be cancelled.
+When you close your Checkbook Account, any pending transactions will be canceled.
 Any funds that Checkbook thru it’s FSP is holding in custody for you at the time of closure, less any applicable Fees, will be paid out to you according to your payout schedule, assuming all payout-related authentication requirements have been fulfilled (for example, you may not close your Checkbook Account as a means of evading your payout schedule).
 If an investigation is pending at the time you close your Checkbook Account, Checkbook may hold your funds as described herein.
 If you are later determined to be entitled to some or all of the funds in dispute, the FSP will release those funds to you.

 We may terminate this Agreement and close your Checkbook Account for any reason or no reason at any time upon notice to you.
 We may also suspend the Service and instruct our FSP to suspend access to your Checkbook Account (including the funds in your Checkbook Account) if you (a) have violated the terms of the Checkbook’s policies or this Agreement, (b) pose an unacceptable credit or fraud risk to us, or (c) provide any false, incomplete, inaccurate, or misleading information or otherwise engage in fraudulent or illegal conduct.